mazlo/lod-graph-analysis/README.md

 - `analysis_statistics.csv`, contains aggregated values for all measures per domain.
 - `correlation_analysis.csv`, the Pearson correlation test to check correlations of all measures.
 - `vertex_centrality_uris.csv`, a table of RDF resources for the values of `max_degree`, `max_{in|out}_degree`, and `max_pagerank` per data set.

+### Data Sets

+We have prepared 280 data sets for efficient graph analysis.
+Please find all data sets available for download [on this website](http://lod-graph-analysis.mazlo.de/2017-08-22/).

 #### Analysis Results